-PSS and non-PSS backups currently ignore the policy workflow action's parallelism, previously known as the savegrp parallelism, and use the client parallelism value instead.
+PSS backups currently ignore the policy workflow action's parallelism, previously known as the savegrp parallelism.

 - The ability to modify the number of parallel streams per save set by defining the new PSS:streams_per_ss option in the selected Client resource's save operations attribute. - Automatic stream reclaiming, which dynamically increases the number of active streams for an already running save set backup to maximize utilization of limited client parallelism conditions, also known as Dynamic PSS (or DPSS).